Add Acid to Tomatoes Before Processing

 - Instead of the lemon juice or citric acid, vinegar can be used, but it will cause a more noticeable flavor change.
 Add 4 tablespoons of vinegar per quart or 2 tablespoons of vinegar per pint.

-Do not use freshly squeezed lemon juice because the acidity level varies and there is a chance of contaminating the juice from the rind.
-Tomato canning tablets that may be found on the market should not be used because they are ineffective.
+NOTE: Do not use freshly squeezed lemon juice because the acidity level varies and there is a chance of contaminating the juice from the rind.
+Also, tomato canning tablets that may be found on the market should not be used because they are ineffective.